 This is a guided walk with average daily stages of 3 to 5 hours with distances ranging from 7 to 20 km.
 The trip is graded moderate as it is mainly on well defined trails, with a few off path sections only.
 There are many ups and downs and walking poles are definitely a good idea.
 A good level of fitness is required to complete all the walks.
 As with all of our trips it is important that you are well prepared.
 We suggest that you undertake regular exercise – swimming, cycling, and jogging, two to three times a week for three months prior to your departure.
 It may be possible to skip some of the walks - the guide will advise you on this locally.

 On arrival in the city of Parma make your way to the hotel and later in the afternoon there will be a briefing with the guide.
-Known widely for its ham and cheese, the city is also packed full of historic sights with impressive architecture found in the old centre.
+Known widely for its cured ham and cheese, the city is also packed full of historic sights with impressive architecture found in the old centre.
 Take some time to stretch your legs before the welcome dinner in one of the best restaurants in Parma.

 15km walking, +600m, -600m

 Leaving Lucca behind, we catch an early train to Florence and check in to our 4 star hotel.
 Welcome to the city of Leonardo, Giotto, Dante and Brunelleschi, with its artistic treasures and incredible beauty.
 Late in the morning, we'll have a guided tour to discover the highlights of the city.
 For lunch, we'll stop in the local market of San Lorenzo to taste typical Tuscan “street food”.
 The afternoon is free to relax and visit Florence at your own pace.
-Dinner in the characteristic “Oltrarno” quarter.
+Dinner tonight is in the characteristic “Oltrarno” quarter.

 12km walking, +350m, -350m